Skip to content

 parentRefs:

-- name: internal-gateway
+- name: external-gateway

 namespace: kube-system